 Made primarily from butter and confectioners' sugar, the whipped version adds a higher content of heavy cream to make the frosting even more fluffy and creamy.

 This perfectly textured whipped cream buttercream frosting is ideal for decorating all your cupcakes, layer cake, brownies, cheesecakes, and cookies.
-It's the recipe to remember for elevating all your desserts without needing a pastry degree."
+It's the recipe to remember for elevating all your desserts without needing a pastry degree.

-Why we love this recipe
+Why you'll love this recipe

 - Butter: Use unsalted butter with at least 80% fat and softened at room temperature, for a lightly salted version use semi-salted butter.